-SUBJECT: D EFINITIONS k) "Cannabis supplier" means a person who holds a federal licence that authorizes the person to produce cannabis for commercial purposes or to sell cannabis to AGLC.
-I) "Cannabis topicals" means products that include cannabis and that are intended to be used exclusively on external body surfaces (e.g. skin, hair and nails).
-(Added Nov 2019) m) "Connect Logistics Services Inc." (CLS) means the current authorized cannabis warehouse pursuant to Section 130 of the GLCR. n) "GLCA" means the Gaming, Liquor and Cannabis Act. o) "GLCR" means the Gaming, Liquor and Cannabis Regulation. p) "Handbook" means the Retail Cannabis Store Handbook. q) "Inspector" means an Inspector of AGLC, a police officer as defined in the Police Act or someone designated by AGLC as an Inspector under the GLCA. r) "Licensed premises" means all areas associated with the operations of the licensee, including, but not limited to: i) areas cannabis may be sold; and any storage room, lobby, hallway or other service areas used by the licensee in support of the areas where cannabis may be sold. s) "Licensee" means the individual, partnership or corporation holding a cannabis licence. t) "Minor" means a person under the age of 18 years. u) "Qualified Cannabis Worker" means any person who is over the age of 18 years, has successfully completed the SellSafe Cannabis Staff Training program, has passed a criminal records check and has been deemed qualified by AGLC. v) "Staff" means any person employed by the licensee or contracted by the licensee or a third party to perform assigned or delegated duties.
-Original signed by
+- k) "Cannabis supplier" means a person who holds a federal licence that authorizes the person to produce cannabis for commercial purposes or to sell cannabis to AGLC. - (Cannabis topicals" means products that include cannabis and that are intended to be used exclusively on external body surfaces (e.g. skin, hair and nails).
+(Added Nov 2019) - m) "Common Carrier" means a business that provides merchandise transportation services to the general public in compliance with all applicable laws and regulations governing commercial transportation in Alberta.
+Examples of business that would be considered common carriers include, but are not necessarily limited to, national courier companies, postal services, and shipping companies.
+Examples of businesses that would not meet the definition of common carrier include restaurants, flower shops, and other businesses providing delivery of their own products and services, as well as specialized businesses that focus on a specific industry, like food delivery and/or passenger transportation.
+(Added Mar 2022) - n) "Connect Logistics Services Inc." (CLS) means the current authorized cannabis warehouse pursuant to Section 130 of the GLCR. - o) "GLCA" means the Gaming, Liquor and Cannabis Act. - p) "GLCR" means the Gaming, Liquor and Cannabis Regulation. - q) "Handbook" means the Retail Cannabis Store Handbook. - r) "Inspector" means an Inspector of AGLC, a police officer as defined in the Police Act or someone designated by AGLC as an Inspector under the GLCA. - s) "Licensed premises" means all areas associated with the operations of the licensee, including, but not limited to: - i) areas cannabis may be sold; and - ii) any storage room, lobby, hallway or other service areas used by the licensee in support of the areas where cannabis may be sold.